edwinacunav/hiddenchest/README.md

 ## List of Bug Fixes for HiddenChest

 * Fixed error where the windowskin would disappear for all existing windows in the same scene if just one of them was ever disposed.
+* Fixed a bug where you would notice that ALT, CTRL and SHIFT buttons would be polled continually in an undesired fashion for no good reason.